-The amendments had no impact on the Group's consolidated financial statements as the Group is not in scope of the Pillar Two model rules as its revenue is less that EUR 750 million/year.
+The amendments had no impact on the Group's consolidated financial statements.

 3.3 STANDARDS ISSUED BUT NOT YET EFFECTIVE

 The new and amended standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's consolidated financial statements are disclosed below.
 The Group intends to adopt these new and amended standards and interpretations, if applicable, when they become effective.